 - special hardware: CB-11, PCL-11, DT-07, KFQSA, KZQSA

 - this training stint was over a 12

-- I've worked on a lot more stuff than listed above (including
+- I've worked on a lot more stuff than what is listed above (see:

 - you haven't lived the techie life